puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_helloworld.markdown

 ## Add the `helloworld` and `helloworld::motd` Classes to the Main Manifest

-For this procedure, you're going to add the `helloworld` classes to the [default node group](.puppet/latest/reference/lang_node_definitions.html#the-default-node) in the main manifest.
-You will be using the default node group throughout the Quick Start Guide.
+For this procedure, you're going to add the `helloworld` classes to the [default node](.puppet/latest/reference/lang_node_definitions.html#the-default-node) in the main manifest.
+You will be using the default node throughout the Quick Start Guide.

 **To create the default node**

 1. From the command line on the Puppet master, navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).
-2. Use your text editor to create the `site.pp` file, and edit it so that it contains the following Puppet code:
+2. Use your text editor to create the `site.pp` file, and edit it so that it contains the following Puppet code.
+The default node is a special value for node names.
+If no node statement matching a given node name can be found, the default node will be used, making it an easy way to ensure compilation for any node will be successful.

         node default {

+        }

+3. Add the following Puppet code within `node default {`:

            notify { 'hello, world!': }

            file { '/etc/motd':